51ngul4r1ty/atoll-core/docs/requirements/DATA_MODEL.md

 places it becomes easy to continue to insert items between other items without having to "renumber" other items.

 The algorithm to re-order items is as follows:
-1. If two items are swapped (for example, 932 and 1423) just update each item to use each others displayIndex.
+1. If two items are swapped (for example, 932 and 1423) just update each item to use each other's displayIndex.
 2. If an item is inserted between item 1 and item 2 then assign a new displayIndex using `(item 1's displayIndex 1 + item 2's displayIndex) / 2.0`.
 3. If an item is deleted don't re-assign displayIndex values, just leave the gap